The Best Markets

 Villefranche-sur-Mer: Jardin Francois Binon

 This Provencal market is open in Jardin Binon.
 It is dedicated to selling local produce and delicacies like olive tapenade, local cheeses, and paella.
-The Saturday market also sells clothing and jewelry.
+The Saturday market also sells items like clothing and jewelry.

-Jardin Fançois Binon transforms into a flea market and an antique bazaar every Sunday, where people from all over the Riviera come to find vintage tourism posters, silverware, jewelry, etc.
+Jardin Fançois Binon transforms into a flea market and an antique bazaar every Sunday, where people from all over the Riviera come to find vintage tourism posters, home goods, silverware, jewelry, etc.

 |Farmer Market Open Times: The market is open on Wednesdays and Saturdays from 8am to 1pm. |